anmoljainn/git-hub-project/README.md

-# In this project we check git hub username and its repositories using git api.
+# In this project we check github username and its repositories using github api.